Nada-Khafagy/optimization_project/README.md

 - check for collision
 - make visualzation start from zero and sraet platooning from decsision point
 - choose what to do if no main line cars in solution (reject?)
+- remove r merged and make it calculated in objective function

 ## problems with GA
 - checking feasability in cross over and mutation